Vlad6422/BP_Transformer_PyTorch/README.md

 ---

 ## 📝 Project Description
 This bachelor's thesis introduces chatbot development, explaining how different architectures work and how to create your own chatbot using **PyTorch**.
-The project covers both **retrieval-based models** (simpler, rule-based chatbots) and **transformer-based models** (such as GPT-2 and LLaMA).
+The project covers both **retrieval-based models** (simpler, rule-based chatbots) and **transformer-based models** (such as GPT and LLaMA).

 By following this work, users will learn how to implement a chatbot using **PyTorch**, train models on different datasets, and experiment with both basic and advanced architectures.